-Suppose that $f$ is an analytic function which has a Siegel disk properly contained in the domain of holomorphy.
+Suppose $f$ is an analytic function which has a Siegel disk properly contained in the domain of holomorphy.
 Ghys proved that if the rotation number belongs to $\MH$ and the boundary of the Siegel disk is a Jordan curve, then $f$ has a critical point in the boundary of the Siegel disk \cite{Ghy84}.
-Later, Herman generalized this result by dropping the topological condition on the boundaries of the Siegel disks but requiring that the restriction of $f$ on the boundary of the Siegel disk is injective \cite{Her85} (see also \cite{Per97}).
+Later, Herman generalized this result by dropping the topological condition on the Siegel disk boundary but requiring that the restriction of $f$ on the Siegel disk boundary is injective \cite{Her85} (see also \cite{Per97}).
 In particular, he proved that if a unicritical polynomial has a Siegel disk whose rotation number is contained in $\MH$, then the boundary of the Siegel disk contains a critical point.
-Recently, Ch\'{e}ritat and Roesch, Benini and Fagella, respectively, generalized this result to the polynomials with two critical values \cite{CR16} and a special class of transcendental entire functions with two singular values with bounded orbit and with bounded fixed Siegel disks \cite{BF14}.
+Recently, Ch\'{e}ritat and Roesch, Benini and Fagella, respectively, generalized this result to the polynomials with two critical values \cite{CR16} and to a special class of transcendental entire functions with two singular values \cite{BF18}.

 For polynomials, Rogers proved that if the Siegel disk $\Delta$ is fixed and the rotation number is in $\MH$, then either $\partial\Delta$ contains a critical point or $\partial\Delta$ is an indecomposable continuum \cite{Rog98}.
-For the exponential map $E_\theta(z)=e^{2\pi\ii\theta}(e^z-1)$, it was observed by Herman that, if $E_\theta$ has a bounded Siegel disk $\Delta_\theta$, then $E_\theta$ is injective on $\partial\Delta_\theta$.
-Hence it follows from Herman's theorem that $\Delta_\theta$ is unbounded when $\theta\in\MH$ since $E_\theta$ has no critical points \cite{Her85}.
+For the exponential map $E_\theta(z)=e^{2\pi\ii\theta}(e^z-1)$, it was proved by Herman that, if $E_\theta$ has a bounded Siegel disk $\Delta_\theta$, then $E_\theta$ is injective on $\partial\Delta_\theta$.
+Hence it follows from Herman's result that $\Delta_\theta$ is unbounded when $\theta\in\MH$ since $E_\theta$ has no critical points \cite{Her85}.
 Conversely, Herman, Baker and Rippon asked a question: if $\Delta_\theta$ is unbounded, is necessarily the singular value $-e^{2\pi\ii\theta}$ contained in $\partial\Delta_\theta$?
 Rippon showed that this is true for almost all $\theta$ \cite{Rip94} and the question was fully answered positively by Rempe \cite{Rem04} and independently by Buff and Fagella (unpublished).
-Moreover, Rempe also studied the Herman's condition on the Siegel disks of some other entire functions \cite{Rem08}.
+Moreover, Rempe also studied the Herman type Siegel disks of some other transcendental entire functions \cite{Rem08}.